-In May 2014, the Company received approval from stockholders to adopt an employee stock purchase plan ("ESPP") effective October 2014 (collectively the "Original ESPP").
-Under the Original ESPP, 200,000 shares of common stock were authorized for purchase by eligible employees at al 5% discount through payroll deductions during the six-month offering periods.
+In May 2014, the Company received approval from stockholders to adopt the Original ESPP effective October 2014.
+Under the Original ESPP,200,000 shares of common stock were authorized for purchase by eligible employees at a 15% discount through payroll deductions during the six-month offering periods.
 Shares were purchased in whole numbers and generally would be the last day of the offering period.
 In September 2016, the Company received approval from shareholders for an additional 350,000 shares.
 No employee may purchase more than \$25,000 worth of fair market value shares in any calendar year.
 As allowed under the ESPP, a participant may elect to withdraw from the plan, effective for the purchase period in progress at the time of the election with all accumulated payroll deductions returned to the participant at the time of withdrawal.

-As of December 31, 2022, there were 95,379 shares remaining available for future issuance.
+As of December 31, 2023, there were 323,756 shares remaining available for future issuance.
 The following table summarizes the activity relating to the Company's ESPP program:

-Years Ended December 31, 2022 2021 2020 Compensation expense \$ 229,064 \$ 173,561 \$ 108,589 Shares of stock sold to employees 60,673 31,624 30,012 Weighted average fair value per ESPP award \$ 11.53 \$ 16.95 \$ 7.43
+Years Ended December 31, 2023 2022 2021 Compensation expense \$ 179,595 \$ 229,064 \$ 173,561 Shares of stock sold to employees 71,623 60,673 31,624 Weighted average fair value per ESPP award \$ 7.32 \$ 11.53 \$ 16.95